Formulas | Formula library

 • the team member has an employment status of Active Employee

-• the team member's Continuous Service Date is the date given in the formula or earlier
+• the team member's Continuous Service Date is the date in the formula or earlier

-• the team member's performance rating is not of Development Need
+• the team member's performance rating isn't of Development Need

 Copy